quasarbright/quasarbright.github.io/blog/typeInference/typeInference1.md

 # Introduction

 In this series, I will explain how type inference works and walk through implementing it for a small language in Haskell.
 This part doesn't require any experience with Haskell, since it's all conceptual.
 However, general knowledge of functional languages and/or "expression-oriented" languages will be helpful for understanding the constructs of the language we create, like let-expressions, if expressions, lambdas/anonymous functions, and currying.
+But I will explain as much as I reasonably can for those unfamiliar.

+I am attempting to make this tutorial as accessible as possible, since I know most people don't know Haskell.
+I am going to avoid advanced/confusing features of Haskell in part 2 and I'm going to add clarifications for those without a FP/Haskell background from a Java programmer's perspective, since Java has a static type system with a lot of features and most people are familiar with Java.

-In this part, we learn about what type inference is and how to describe a type system for a language.
+In this part, we learn about what type inference is and how to formally describe a type system for a language.
+We will make a type system for a little programming language and we will also build up an additional rule system for typing that will lend itself nicely to an implementation in part 2.

 This part of the tutorial is largely based on the wikipedia article for [Hindley–Milner type system](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system).
-Specifically, this tutorial walks through Algorithm J.
+Specifically, my tutorial build up to and walks through Algorithm J.

 # What is type inference?
 A language like Java has what is called a static type system.
 In Java, if you try to do something silly like pass a `String` to a method that expects an `int`, the type checker will tell you that you made a mistake before your code even runs.